-While the patient lies comfortably on an examining table, a short speculum is inserted only into the beginning of the rectum.
+While the patient lies comfortably on an examining table, a short disposable speculum is inserted only into the beginning of the rectum.
 The therapist then monitors the temperature of the water infused into and out of the large intestine.
-Water is allowed to flow, under gentle pressure, into the colon in order to cleanse the colon of toxic waste.
+Water is allowed to flow under gentle pressure into the colon to cleanse the colon of toxic waste.
 The colon is filled with water and emptied repeatedly, thereby promoting proper peristaltic action.
-Alternating the water temperature from warm to cool serves to increase the cleansing action and strengthens the muscular walls.
-Colonics cleanses the entire colon of built up and old waste; without causing stress to the individual.
+Alternating the water temperature from warm to cool increases the cleansing action and strengthens the muscular walls.
+Colonics cleanse the entire colon of built-up and old waste without causing stress to the individual.

 You can expect your colonic treatment to be a gentle and comfortable procedure that lasts approximately 40 minutes.

-At the clinic, stainless steel speculums are used for the patient’s safety and comfort.
+At the clinic, disposable speculums are used for the patient’s safety and comfort.
 The package of the disposable speculum (a.k.a. proctoscopes) and tubing used with each session is opened right before the treatment in front of each patient.
-The water used, first goes through a double filtering system in order to remove all the chlorine and any sediments.
-All the waste material is eliminated through the instrument to a drain line avoiding any offensive odours during the treatment.
+The water used first goes through a double filtering system to remove all the chlorine and any sediments.
+All the waste material is eliminated through the instrument to a drain line, avoiding offensive odours during treatment.

 Who should not receive colonics?